 Applications of economics to property, contracts, torts, and criminal law, emphasizing property rights, breach of contract, product liability and punishment.

-ECON 101: Contemporary Economic Issues
+ECON 101: Contemporary Economic Issues ECON 151: Principles of Microeconomics

 Either ECON 101 or ECON 151 - both are not required.